Angelina-MS/Random-Joke-generator/README.md

  What I learnt:

--Use of API
+- Use of API

--While loop
+- While loop

--Use of external libraries
+- Use of external libraries

--Error handling with 'try-except'
+- Error handling with 'try-except'

--Conditional statements
+- Conditional statements